 If you are experiencing enlarged and painful veins in your leg or other areas of the body, you are most likely experiencing varicose veins.
 This problematic vein condition is caused by malfunctioning venous valves and can be quite itchy and painful.
 Most often they appear swollen and twisted and can look blue or purplish around your skin.
 While varicose veins can just be a cosmetic issue, for some for others it may lead to more severe conditions.
-Varicose veins are also common for women who are pregnant in their second trimester.
-Here is what you need to know about treating varicose veins and more:
+Varicose veins during pregnancy are also common to appear in the second trimester.
+Here is what you need to know about treating varicose veins during pregnancy:

 During the second trimester, most women will gain weight and blood volume, putting greater strain on your circulatory system.
 This increase in pressure and progesterone, a sex hormone, will cause the veins to dilate and engorge with blood.
 The valves in your veins must to work harder to hold more blood from flowing backwards, and they begin to experience vascular stress.
 The valves may become damaged, leading to the above symptoms and varicose veins.